Do international candidates have to take the TOEFL?

 Your studies continue with the materials and technologies for distance learning.
 With three courses typically taught concurrently, each month is organized to allow for one full week of online learning per class.
-Lectures may be streamed or viewed offline at your convenience, allowing you to make good use of flight time.
+Lectures may be streamed or viewed offline at your convenience, providing you with more flexibility.

 How much time should I expect to set aside for homework during the week?